vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/2. Data Structures/Readme.md

 Since the depth of sub groups is not predefined, recursion model is used.

 ### Time and Space complexity
 The time complexity is O(n), where n is the total number of users and groups to be searched.
-The space complexity is o(1) used to search the algorithm.
+A space complexity of o(n) is used to search the group.

 ## Project 5
 The code creates an hashble block chain with timestamp and reference to previous hashes